Nutrisport 90+ Protein Review [UK] 2023: Does It Build Muscle?

 Clinical trials[2] reveal that eating a diet high in protein, higher than the recommended dietary allowance, promotes weight loss and may help prevent weight gain.

-Protein digests slowly and helps you stay fuller for longer periods of time.
+Protein digests slowly and helps you stay fuller for longer periods.
 Soya isolate protein,[3] one of the protein types in Nutrisport 90 products, can help prevent the loss of lean muscle mass if you’re losing weight and may encourage muscle gain.

 Whey protein, a milk protein also present in Nutrisport 90, is another high-quality protein in which the protein molecules are bound together.
 This helps preserve the nutrients within this type of protein.